kel-z/HSR-Scanner/README.md

 - Select whether to scan light cones, relics, and/or characters.
 - Set output location for the JSON file.
 - Filter light cones and relics based on a minimum rarity or level threshhold.

+The scanner uses `b` and `c` by default to navigate to the inventory and character screen, respectively.
+If you changed these hotkeys, you will need to update the corresponding key in the configure tab.

 ## Output